 Once the brussel sprout and ham hash is prepared, it’s simply mixed in with the apple noodles and served straight away.
 The savoriness of the chicken broth prevents the side dish from being too sweet and creates a sauce that coats the veggies and ham and then warms the apple noodles.
 Plus, the noodles add a crisp crunchiness!

 Never spiralized an apple before?
 It’s easy!
 Just load it straight into the spiralizer, no chopping off the ends or cutting it in half.
-Here’s a picture to prove it:
+Here’s a video to prove it:

 You know the one thing I’m worried most about?
 That my mother’s going to want me to Inspiralize her whole Thanksgiving now.
 Sorry, mom.
 I’m taking a break on Turkey Day!